 Best folder sound in your pocket

-1by1 for Android is a minimalistic folder player with smart features as crossfading, audio enhancing and more.
+1by1 for Android is a minimalistic but powerful audio and music player with smart features as crossfading, audio enhancing and more.
 It appears like a file manager and plays audio files directly from your folders.
-There is no need for playlists or media databases.
-And 1by1 does not waste your time with cover art, audio visualisation or ID3 tags.
+There is no need for fuddling with playlists or media databases.
+1by1 concentrates on simplicity and good audio.

 Features

-Resume play remembers track and position · Sort · Shuffle · Repeat
+Resume play remembers track and position · Resume for different folders

 Supported file types (depending on the system): MP3, OGG, AAC, MP4, WAV, FLAC, OPUS (Note: OPUS only with OGG-extension in Android 5 and 6)

-DSP features: Audio enhancers for consistent/normalized volume and powerful sound · Gapless/Crossfading · Fast Play · Partial mono mix · (DSP working on "Internal decoding", enable it while not playing (!) in 1by1's settings on Android 4.1 or newer)
+DSP features: Audio enhancers for normalized volume and powerful sound · Gapless and Crossfading · Fast Play · Partial mono mix · (DSP needs "Internal decoding" enabled in settings on Android 4.1 or newer)

-Exportable internal playlist · M3U playlist support · Webstream play (by direct URLs in M3U playlists) · Bookmarking of tracks or lists · Directory finder
+Exportable internal playlist · M3U playlist support · Webstream play (by M3U) · Bookmarking of tracks or lists · Directory finder · Sort modes · Shuffle · Repeat

-Track coloring by month or name · File search (Access: long press on a folder) · Configurable functions of tap, long press and remote prevoius key · Sleep timer · Very small app size · ad-free
+Track coloring by month or name · Picture and tag titles of current track · File search (Long press on a folder) · Settings export/import (Long press on a folder) · Configurable functions for tap, long press and remote previous key · Sleep timer · Very small app size · ad-free

 Download 1by1 for Android